 Before we left home we considered activities we could do that sounded like more fun than merely bragging that mine is bigger than yours.
 The main activity that seemed to meet our criteria was a desert safari.
 Yes, it’s a decidedly touristy thing to do but after all, we’re tourists.

 For probably 10 years we have booked various day trips at our destinations through Viator.
 We can truthfully say that we have never had a bad experience on one of their tours and we have had many that were the highlights of our visit to some city or country or another.
 So we approached Viator to see if they would comp us to a desert safari and they agreed to do so.

-In theory this could be seen as tainting our review but if you’ve ever so much as looked at this blog before you realize that we are willing to bite the hand that feeds us when it deserves a bite.
-And we are not likely to shower superlatives on activities we do not enjoy.
+In theory this could be seen as tainting our review but if you’ve ever so much as looked at this blog before you realize that we are incapable of keeping our true opinions to ourselves!

 Dubai is interesting, architecturally orgasmic and well behaved but the first word that comes to mind in describing it is not “fun” and the desert safari was fun, a lot of fun.

 The driver picked us up at our hotel around 2:00 p.m.
 The others in our group were three very nice men from Japan who were filming a segment for a television show about cruises.
 The driver was even nice enough to turn around and go back to our hotel when Blonde realized she’d left her iPhone charging in the hotel room and acted as if she’d left her kidneys on a dialysis machine and forgotten them.
 After that incident/favor Blonde decided to make a mental note to (try) not to be a pain in the ass on anything else while on the outing.